 I’ll write more on this idea soon in a separate post.

 Genius in the way learning is personalized for students.

 Genius in the way students are engaged, encouraged, and cared for.

 Genius in the way students use their gifts to create something from nothing.

 Genius in the timing of interactions between students, curriculum, assessment, and instruction.

-There should be genius in every classroom–if for no other reason than there is genius in every student and their genius should change something.
+There should be genius in every classroom–if for no other reason than genius in every student, their genius should change something.